barebox/barebox/Documentation/boards/imx/amazon-kindle-4-5.rst

   (If you press the home button during startup, you will enter USB boot mode.)
 * the EY21 has no keys to press, a USB console will be launched for 10s.

-Barebox may be used as drop-in replacement for the shipped bootloader, when the imximg fits into 258048 bytes.
+Barebox may be used as a drop-in replacement for the shipped bootloader, when the imximg fits into 258048 bytes.
 When installing the barebox imximg on the eMMC, take care not to overwrite the vendor supplied serial numbers stored on the eMMC,